kricsleo/vite-plugin-sentry-cli/README.md

 ## Default behaviour

-1. `cleanLocal: true`
+1. `clean: true`

-  After sourcemap is uploaded, it will delete local `*.js.map` files by default, to avoid publish these sourcemap to the production during your following steps.
+  After sourcemap is uploaded, **it will delete local `*.js.map` files by default**, to avoid publish these sourcemap to the production during your following steps.

   If you want to keep them, set it to `false`.

-2. `cleanRemote: true`
+2. `delete: true`

-  Before upload sourcemap, it will delete all previous sourcemap files in the same `release`, it's just better for your server storage and would be cleaner in a release(just in my point).
+  Before upload sourcemap, **it will delete all previous sourcemap files in the same `release` by default**, it's just better for your server storage and would be cleaner in a release(just in my point).

   If you want to keep them in your Senrtry, set it to `false`.